smarkey/spotkick.NET/README.md

 Spotkick utilises Entity Framework.
 If you change the model you'll need to manage migrations:

 ```
+cd src\Spotkick
 dotnet ef migrations add InitialCreate

+# The application Startup also checks for new mig scripts and runs if necessary so it's possible to skip this
 dotnet ef database update <date>_InitialCreate
 ```